-Any development that fails to make efficient use of land, by providing a disproportionate number of large, 4+ bedroom homes when compared with evidenced local housing need, will be refused in accordance with the requirements of this policy.
+Any development that fails to make efficient use of land, by proposing developments where more than half of the proposed homes would have 4+ bedrooms will be refused in accordance with the requirements of this policy.

-Development proposals should be consistent with other Local Plan policies.

 Justification

 Achieving an appropriate density and mix of house types is crucial both to the success of each new housing development and the overall sustainability of the Spatial Strategy.
 It is important that every major development of ten homes or more contributes to providing the mix and density that best aligns with current local needs.
 Achieving this will also help to protect and improve residents’ physical, social and mental health, as outlined in the Health and Wellbeing section.